 St. Francis Surgical Weight Loss is a comprehensive program that emphasizes the completion of these steps prior to surgery.
 Read below to learn more about the steps required in pursuing the option of surgical weight loss.

-A scheduled visit with our licensed dietitian is a mandatory component of the St. Francis Surgical Weight Loss Program.
-Good nutrition is a key component to successful weight loss following bariatric surgery.
-Our program includes an initial comprehensive nutritional assessment and ongoing nutrition consultations with a licensed dietitian.
-These sessions provide detailed information regarding what and how you are supposed to eat prior to and after surgery.
+A scheduled visit with our registered dietitian/certified personal trainer is a mandatory part of the St. Francis Surgical Weight Loss Program.
+Good nutrition and exercise are key components to successful weight loss following bariatric surgery.
+Our program includes an initial comprehensive nutritional and physical activity assessment.
+You will have lifelong nutrition and exercise consultations with our licensed dietitian/personal trainer.

 Weight loss surgery will change the way you eat for the rest of your life.
-Eating the correct foods, in the correct amount, will not only help you lose weight, but it will also contribute to overall good health and well-being.
-With only a small amount of space in the new stomach, patients are advised only to put in what is most nutritious and will contribute to overall good health.
+Eating the correct foods, in the correct amount, will not only help you lose weight, but will also contribute to overall good health and wellbeing.
+Physical activity and exercise are also essential in achieving successful weight loss and will change following surgery.

 There is a common thread that unites those who have been successful in managing their weight following weight loss surgery: a demonstrated ability to accept that their surgery is not the magic pill that changed their lives.
 At some point, each has realized that their continued success depends on how they changed their habits and ways of thinking.

 With this in mind, our program requires a pre-surgical psychological evaluation with a licensed social worker.
-In addition, ongoing support groups are available to patients from before surgery to years after surgery.
+In addition, ongoing support groups both in person and online are available and strongly encouraged to patients before surgery and in the years that follow.